ibm-cloud-architecture/refarch-cloudnative-kubernetes/docs/openshift/README.md

   pullPolicy: Always
 ```

-The `image.repository` field represents the Docker image location for this chart (Dockerhub in this case) and the `image.tag` field represents the Docker image's tag.
-To update the tag value to `openshift` just replace the `0.6.0` value in `image.tag` to `openshift`, which will result in the following YAML:
+The `image.repository` field represents the Docker image location for this chart (Docker Hub in this case) and the `image.tag` field represents the Docker image's tag.
+To update the tag value to `openshift`, just replace the `0.6.0` value in `image.tag` with `openshift`, which will result in the following YAML:

 ```yaml
 replicaCount: 1